-Modified Article Date of Application Date of Publication Most articles have been modified due to a review of these regulations for 2024 01/01/2024 01/01/2024
+Modified Article Date of Application Date of Publication Art.
+5.1.10 01/01/2025 01/01/2025

-A capitalised and italicised word in this document is defined in the FIA International Sporting Code (Code) or the National Competition Rules (NCR), including their Appendices or this document.
+A capitalised and italicised word in this document is defined in the FIA International Sporting Code (Code) or the National Competition Rules (NCR), including their Appendices.